MrBlank/Python-CBZ-Tools/README.md

 ### Options
 - `-o`, `--output [folder]`: Set output folder for CBZ files (defaults to the EPUB's folder)
+- `--ltr`: Set reading direction to LeftToRight (Western style, default)
+- `--rtl`: Set reading direction to RightToLeft (manga style)
+- `--vertical`: Set reading direction to Vertical
 - `--help`: Show help message

+If multiple direction flags (`--ltr`, `--rtl`, `--vertical`) are used, the last one specified takes precedence.
+By default, the reading direction is `LeftToRight` unless another is set.

+#### ComicInfo.xml Metadata
+- The script generates a `ComicInfo.xml` file inside each CBZ, containing metadata such as title, series, author, publisher, language, summary, date, and reading direction for compatibility with most comic readers.

 ---